l-aitken03/WebAdvisorReboot/README.md

 # WebAdvisor Reboot
-An experiemental remake of Ellucian WebAdvisor.
+An experimental remake of Ellucian WebAdvisor in Python utilizing Flask, SQLAlchemy, SQLite, and MySQL.
-Built by college students who have barely a clue what they're doing.

 ### Sprint 1: 08/30 - 09/16
 - No Development